Nikki Mattei

 International events generate high carbon emissions due to delegates flying to the venue plus the travel and accommodation choices they make during their visit.
 Share ways to help visitors in your event marketing plans.

-DEI & pay
+DEI & PAY

 Many event organisers use temporary staff who may be paid poorly and required to work long hours.
 Supply chains used by contractors should also be considered.
 People are an important part of creating sustainable events.